Roger I, Count of Sicily1

 John Sigismund, King of Hungary was the son of John I Zapolya, King of Hungary and Elisabeth of Poland.1 He died in 1571.1

-John Sigismund, King of Hungary succeeded to the title of King John Sigismund of Hungary in 1540.1 He abdicated as King of Hungary in 1570.1 He was styled as Prince of Transylvania from 1570 to 1571.1
+He succeeded as the King John Sigismund of Hungary in 1540.1 He abdicated as King of Hungary in 1570.1 He was styled as Prince of Transylvania from 1570 to 1571.1

 Citations